xebialabs/integration-server-gradle-plugin/documentation/docs/getting-started/limitations.md

 Docker image contains all plugins which are defined in Deploy Server Trial distribution.
 If you want to exclude some of them you can use property `defaultOfficialPluginsToExclude`.
-For example if you want to exclude terraform and aws plugin, you have to configure as:
+For example if you want to exclude terraform and aws plugin, you have to configure it as:

 ```groovy
 defaultOfficialPluginsToExclude = ["terraform", "aws"]